modularml/max/examples/graph-api/pipelines/llama2/README.md

 3. (Optional) Install Python dependencies:

-   This enables using the HuggingFace [transformers](https://github.com/huggingface/transformers) AutoTokenizer.
+   This enables using the Hugging Face [transformers](https://github.com/huggingface/transformers) AutoTokenizer.
    If `transformers` isn't found, a Mojo tokenizer implementation is used.